wp-plugins/terms-of-use-2/readme.txt

 Adapted from Levi Putna's Terms of Use plugin.

 == Installation ==

-WordPress:
 1. Upload `terms-of-use` folder to the `/wp-content/plugins/` directory
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu
 3. Go to the 'Settings' menu and select 'Terms of Use' to customize settings.
 4. Users can view the terms under the 'Dashboard' menu.

-WPMU:
+5. Use shortcode [terms-of-use] in pages or posts to avoid duplication of content.
+(Requires WordPress version 2.8)
-Same as above except go to the 'Site Admin' menu and select 'Terms of Use' to customize settings.
+6. WPMU: Same as above except go to the 'Site Admin' menu and select 'Terms of Use' to customize settings.

 == Screenshots ==
 1. The settings page.
 2. The agreement page.
 Privacy Policy has been left blank in the example.
 3. The welcome page seen after term acceptance.